 Check if the volume icon is hidden

-You can skip this method if you already tried it before coming here.
+You can skip this method if you have already tried it before coming here.

 Step 1: Click the small up arrow icon located on the taskbar to view all hidden icons.

-Step 2: If the Volume icon is appearing here, simply drag and drop the icon back to the taskbar.
+Step 2: If the Volume icon is appearing here, simply drag and drop the icon back to the taskbar area.